UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

         name: docker
         enabled: yes

-_In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...

 #### The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.